LearnersGuild/interview-challenge-practice-random/README.md

 ## To create an interview version for a learner

+1. Make sure the USB Drive is available on your computer as `/Volumes/INTERVIEW`.

+2. In `utilities/data_maker.js`:
+  - set `DB` and `VERSION` (just after the `require`s) to
+    - a db name and a version letter if you want to choose those explicitly
+    - `null` if you want them to be chosen randomly
+    - it's ok to set one explicitly and let the other be random

+3. Run
+  `npm run build <learner name>` where `<learner name>` is the name of the learner taking the challenge

+4. Voila!
+Everything will just show up with the learner's name on the drive.

 ## To add a new interview version

 1. `cp -r challenges/versions/_template <new version letter>` where `<new version letter>` is the next available challenge letter not already taken in that directory (e.g. `f`)